8-point checklist to peak success

 8. Prepare for launch

-Salesgenomics suggests the perfect launch formula is to promote VIP early access offers two weeks prior to Black Friday.
+Salesgenomics suggests the perfect launch formula is to promote VIP early access offers two or three weeks prior to Black Friday.
 People can often postpone buying until the last few days in expectation of better offers – so the emphasis needs to be placed on buying now.

 At this stage, build your customer mailing lists, test creatives, subject lines, and promotions.
 Tie up all of your comms and creatives, and have your online ads approved early.

-Throughout peak you’ll want to keep the customer front and centre as post-purchase service and support are essential to brand loyalty.
+Throughout peak, you’ll want to keep the customer front and centre as post-purchase service and support are essential to brand loyalty.
 You could consider adding a live chat function on your website so you can interact with customers during their shopping experience and respond instantly if they need support.

 If their number one query is “Where’s my order?” pinpoint them to live order tracking, so they can follow their parcel’s journey.
 This functionality means fewer customer service tickets to deal with during what’s going to be an incredibly busy, but successful time for your business.